DouglasXiao/douglasxiao.github.io/README.md

 By default, the application should be available at [http://localhost:3000/](http://localhost:3000/).

-## 🚢 Deploying
+## 🚢 Deploy to github io page

 ### Deploying to GitHub Pages

-1. Adjust the `homepage` value in `package.json` based on your hosting preferences.
-2. Planning on using a custom domain?
-Update `public/CNAME`.
-Otherwise, remove it.
+1. Build project locally: `npm run predeploy`
-3. Execute the command `npm run deploy`.
+2. Execute the command `npm run deploy`.
 It will leverage the gh-pages tool to publish the page, recommend watching [this video](https://youtu.be/7wzuievFjrk?si=yft_PbfnUZWrFSKU) for detailed steps.
+3. Now view site douglasxiao.github.io, it should be available with all your changes!
+3. Git add all local changes and commit/push.

-### Static Export
+### Static Export (can be used to deploy to CDN)

 For a static export without deploying to GitHub Pages: